lllangWV/Python_Development_VScode/02_VSCode_In_Action.md

 ```

+##### Video Here

 ## 7. Github Integration: Using Source Control in VSCode

-Visual Studio Code (VSCode) integrates seamlessly with Git, allowing you to initialize repositories, make commits, and manage your code versions directly within the editor.
+VSCode integrates seamlessly with Git, allowing you to initialize repositories, make commits, and manage your code versions directly within the editor.
 Here's a concise guide on how to initialize a GitHub repository and create your first commit using VSCode's Source Control.

+### Initializing and Publishing on Github

 #### Step 1: Install Git